enketo/blog/_posts/2015-05-19-install-enketo.md

 #### Create a user

-In these examples we'll create a user named "enketo" but you can use any other name.
-You will be prompted to enter a new password which you will need for configuring and updating your server (ie. for anything requiring `sudo` privileges). **Note: All the terminal snippets below assume you chose "enketo" as username.**
+In these examples we'll create a user named _enketo_ but you can use any other name.
+You will be prompted to enter a new password which you will need for configuring and updating your server (ie. for anything requiring `sudo` privileges). **Note: All the terminal snippets below assume you chose _enketo_ as username.**

 ```bash
 adduser enketo